Rupsnigdha/project-nhk/src/posts/the-nhk-scholarship-our-process.md

 ---
 title: The NHK Scholarship - Our process
-description: desc 2
+description: Wondering how Project NHK helps you?
+Read on!
-date: '2002'
+date: '17/07/2023'
-categories:
-  - sveltekit
-  - svelte
 published: true
 ---